 We know that if everyone in our communities who was gay would stand up and say it, that would change everything.
 Yet, that doesn’t mean everyone should!
 The gay closet is a tipping point.
 You go in the closet to avoid stigma, discrimination, rejection, and harm, and you come out when the benefits outweigh the risks.
 Mr. McClatchy didn’t come out to change baseball, though it would be great if his disclosure does impact this homophobic culture.
 He came out because he’s in a serious relationship, he’s turning 50, and he said, “There’s no way I want to go into the rest of my existence and ever have to hide my personal life again.”

-Having reached that tipping point earlier in my life, I’m glad for him to be free of the burden of hiding, and I’m mindful of the difficult choices that individuals still in the closet have of measuring their own tipping points.
-I’m hoping that there are more benefits than burdens to being out for everyone.
+We are glad for him to be free of the burden of hiding, and we're mindful of the difficult choices that individuals still in the closet have of measuring their own tipping points.
+We hope that there are more benefits than burdens to being out for everyone.